Cephalonia: Venetian rule

 A 1420 map of the island.

 Turkish rule lasted only until 1500, when Cephalonia was captured by a Spanish-Venetian army, a rare Venetian success in the Second Ottoman–Venetian War.
 In the aftermath of the Venetian conquest, the island received an influx of civilian and military (stradioti) refugees from the lost Venetian fortresses of Modon and Coron, as well as many colonists from the Venetian-ruled island of Crete.

 From then on, Cephalonia and Ithaca remained part of the Stato da Mar of the Venetian Republic until its very end, following the fate of the Ionian islands, completed by the capture of Lefkas from the Turks in 1684.
 The Treaty of Campoformio dismantling the Venetian Republic awarded the Ionian Islands to France, a French expeditionary force on ships captured in Venice, taking control of the islands in June 1797.

-Because of the liberal situation on the island, the Venetian governor Marc'Antonio Giustiniani (1516–1571) printed Hebrew books and exported them to the whole eastern Mediterranean.
+Because of the liberal situation on the island, the Venetian governor Marcantonio Giustinian (1516–1571) printed Hebrew books and exported them to the whole eastern Mediterranean.
 In 1596, the Venetians built the Assos Castle, one of Cephalonia's main tourist attractions today.
 From the 16th to the 18th centuries, the island was one of the largest exporters of currants in the world, with Zakynthos, and owned a large shipping fleet, even commissioning ships from the Danzig shipyard.
 Its towns and villages were mostly built high on hilltops, to prevent attacks from raiding parties of pirates that sailed the Ionian Sea during the 1820s.